 All recordkeeping requirements for a special election are the same as for a primary and general election in a four-year cycle.
 Campaigns must keep detailed records and documentation for each financial transaction.

-Special election contribution card templates can be found under Templates in the Forms & Guidance section.
+Special election contribution card templates can be found under Templates in the Forms & Templates section.

 New York State Board of Elections